 Buster Sheehan died in 1918 of injuries received in an auto accident, after which Margaret Sheehan went to live with her son, George, at 109 Eighth Avenue in Brooklyn.
 She lived there until her death in 1927 at age 69.

-Dr. George Sheehan died in June 1953; after which Loretto (Granny) and those of her family who were still living at home moved to Red Bank, NJ.
+Dr. George Sheehan died on June 8, 1953; after which Loretto (Granny) and those of her family who were still living at home moved to Red Bank, NJ.
 Granny died in May 1989, shortly after her 92nd birthday.

 George and Loretto’s children produced 80 grandchildren and, according to the latest count, they have produced 132 great-grandchildren and several great-great-grandchildren.